 ‘Before technology came along – this was 15 to 20 years ago – I used to go up to the driver and say ‘could you give me a shout when we get to the American embassy, please?’

-1% of the in my challenges in life are caused by my disability, 99% are caused by society
+1% of challenges caused by my impairment, 99% by society

 Gerry also makes an important point about the difference between disability and impairment.